grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "You... built this boat?"
 Owen asked Shakes, when he raised his head up for a break.

-"Ay fuckin' ya.
+"Aye fuckin' ya.
 On a mountain top."

 "And... it doesn't leak... too much?"